-This open-lab course stresses development of transcription skill with the operation of cassette-tape transcribers, emphasizing typing skills, the correct use of grammar and punctuation, and building efficient transcription skills.
+This open-lab course stresses development of transcription skills with the operation of cassette-tape transcribers at the computer.
+Typing proficiency, grammar and punctuation usage, and proofreading skills are emphasized.

 OE225 Information Processing I

 This lecture course introduces basic concepts, terminology, and the emergence of information processing into the electronic office.
 Spelling, grammar, punctuation, and vocabulary are drawn together in practical application on IBM-compatible microcomputers.
 This course also examines career paths which have emerged as a result of information processing.